Subscribe to newsletter

 Spend 10 mesmerizing days walking the magical West Highland Way

-Discover Loch Lomond, the largest loch in Scotland, which offers spectacular views from afar and up close.
+Discover Loch Lomond while walking the West Highland Way.
+Loch Lomond offers spectacular views from afar and up close.

 Zigzag to the top of Devil’s Staircase, where a rewarding view of the iconic Buachaille Etive Mor awaits.

-On the self-guided West Highland Way walking tour, you can expect to see some of Scotland’s most famous highlights, including the Devil’s Staircase and the largest lake in Scotland: Loch Lomond.
-Once you reach Fort William, top off your trek by climbing Ben Nevis, the highest peak in the UK!
+Expect to meander through, by, and across several noteworthy highlights on your self-guided West Highland Way, including the Devil’s Staircase and the largest loch in Scotland: Loch Lomond.
+Once you reach Fort William, you will put a stamp on your trek by climbing Ben Nevis, the highest peak in the U.K!

-The thought of embarking on a self-guided tour through Scotland’s ever-so-famous Highlands may sound daunting, but, although it’s remote, it’s well travelled and the route is well-signed.
-There’s no better introduction to the majesty of the Scottish wilderness!
+The thought of embarking on a self-guided tour through Scotland’s ever-so-famous Highlands may sound daunting, but, although it’s remote, it’s well travelled and contains a lot of directional markings.

 Ben Nevis